200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-06-TheNorsehuntof973AD.md

 End of scene:
 Discard Scene token.
 Discard one Lead token if Norsemen are not mounted.
 Players (and their horses) each discard one Stamina die.

 No Stamina = Valhalla.
 No Lead = big fight.
-No Scenes = you’ve reached Safety.
+No Scenes = youâ€™ve reached Safety.

 Encounters: Peasant 1S, Hunter 2S1W, Warrior 3S2W, Warlord 6S3W.
 Wolf 1S1W, Horse 3S, Bear 8S2W.
 Group adds +4S.
 ```